Worship At EET

 TEEN PROGRAM (ages 12+)

-Teens in 6th grade and older will join Youth Director Ben Cutler for teen experiences on Yom Kippur to welcome, celebrate, and experience the New Year.
+Teens in 6th grade and older will join Youth Director Ben Cutler for teen experiences to welcome, celebrate, and experience the New Year.
 For more information, or to sign your teen up, please email educator@eastendtemple.org.

 Our High Holy Days are filled with an abundance of joy, reflection, and connection.
 We worship in person and online, creating a sense of shared time and purpose.
 Rabbi Joshua Stanton, Cantor Olivia Brodsky, and award-winning musicians enliven our spirits and open our minds.
 We have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”